ivanursul/ivanursul/working-with-upwork.md

 date: 2018-10-05 12:00:00
 ---

 Starting from 2015, I worked with Upwork company.
 I was involved in modernization of Upwork.
 The plan was to migrate from a monolith platform to microservices.
+Since I signed an NDA, I will write only some key information about my work.

 ### <a href="#architecture" name="architecture"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Architecture